zio/zio/docs/reference/state-management/fiberref.md

 By having an instance of `Differ[Value, Patch]`, we have the ability to do the following:

-  1. We can **diff** two values of type `Value` to produce a `Patch`.
-What is `Patch`?
-A `Patch` is a data type that represents changes from one value to another.
-We can think of a patch as a "diff" between two values.
+  1. We can **diff** two values of type `Value` to generate a `Patch`.
+What does `Patch` mean? `Patch` is a data type that signifies the modifications made from one value to another.
+We can envision a patch as a "diff" between two values.
   2. With **combine** function we can provide two `Patch`s and combines them into a single `Patch`.
 This is useful for composing updates.
 For example, if we have a `Patch` that updates the `retries` to 5 and another `Patch` that updates the `intervals` to 3, we can combine them into a single `Patch` that updates both the `retries` and the `intervals`.
   3. Using the **patch** function we can apply a `Patch` to a value to produce a new value.
   4. The **empty** function gives us a `Patch` that represents no changes.

 To implement a `Differ` for a data type, we need to implement these 4 functions.
-We have four laws associated with any Differ value of type `Differ[Value, Patch]`:
+We have four laws associated with any `Differ` value of type `Differ[Value, Patch]`:

-  1. The `combine` function is **associative**.
-This means that combining two patches and then combining the result with a third patch is the same as combining the first patch with the combination of the second and third patches.
+  1. The `combine` function is associative, which means that combining two patches and then combining the result with a third patch is the same as combining the first patch with the combination of the second and third patches.
-  2. Combining a patch with empty patch is the same as the patch itself.
+  2. Combining a patch with an empty patch is the same as the patch itself.
   3. Diffing a value with itself produces an empty patch.
   4. Diffing two values and then patching the first value with the resulting patch results in the second value.
   5. Patching a value with an empty patch results in the original value.

 ZIO includes some utilities which helps us to create `Differ` instances for more complex data types:

-- Instances of `Differ` for common data types, such as `Map`, `Set` and `Chunk`.
+- Instances of `Differ` for common data types, such as `Map`, `Set`, and `Chunk`.
-- `Differ.update[A]` which constructs a differ that just diffs two values by returning a function that sets the value to the new value.
+- `Differ.update[A]`, which constructs a differ that diffs two values by returning a function that sets the value to the new value.
-- `Differ.map` which constructs a map differ from a differ which knows how to diff the values of the map.
+- `Differ.map`, which constructs a map differ from a differ which knows how to diff the values of the map.
-- `Differ#zip` is used to combine two differs into a single differ that works on a tuple of values.
+- `Differ#zip`, is used to combine two differs into a single differ that works on a tuple of values.
-- `Differ#orElseEither` is used to combine two differs into a single differ that works on an `Either` of two values.
+- `Differ#orElseEither`, is used to combine two differs into a single differ that works on an `Either` of two values.
-- Using `Differ#transform` we can convert a differ of one type (Value1) to a differ of another type (Value2) by providing two functions, one to convert the Value1 to Value2 and another to convert the Value2 to Value1.
+- Using `Differ#transform`, we can convert a differ of one type (Value1) to a differ of another type (Value2) by providing two functions: one to convert the Value1 to Value2 and another to convert the Value2 to Value1.

 Let's implement a `Differ` for `retryConfig` which is a FiberRef of type `Map[String, Int]`: